 In parallel with advancements in the successful combination of the fields of biology and electronics using nanotechnology in a conventional way, a new branch of switchable bioelectronics, based on signal-responsive materials and related interfaces, has begun to emerge.
 Switchable bioelectronics consists of functional interfaces equipped with molecular cues that are able to mimic and adapt to their natural environment and change physical and chemical properties on demand.
 These switchable interfaces are essential tools to develop a range of technologies to understand the function and properties of biological systems such as bio-catalysis, control of ion transfer and molecular recognition used in bioelectronics systems.
 For further reading, click here.

 Even though designing of stimuli-responsive interfaces helps to control and regulate (bio)molecular interactions and eventually signal outputs, when the system involves many different inputs including different molecules or different reaction conditions, the overall system requires programming of each individual input and condition by segregating and/or putting all the parameters in order to maximise performance.
 However, current approaches are insufficient to satisfy these requirements.
 Recent studies, especially in the area of biotechnology, show that there is an obvious need to develop such systems with an ability to rearrange, control and order their functions.
-The programmable approach provides many opportunities to biotechnologists who specialise in artificial biological systems, such as mimicking living cells.
+The programmable approach provides many opportunities to biotechnologists who specialize in artificial biological systems, such as mimicking living cells.
 It is well known that in nature, living reactions are naturally programmed, and attempts to construct artificial biological systems have generally resulted in vastly inferior performance.
 Because of this, in addition to advancement in the area of biotechnology to reach the target of the artificial biological system, the idea of biocomputing and/or programming is necessary.

 DNA-sensors based Surface Plasmon Resonance